hackster254/CPU-MONITOR/README.md

 ```bashardui
 npm install systeminformation
 ```
-This packaage allows user to get systeminformation of your machine in a simple way just by running the functions predefined.
+This package allows user to get systeminformation of your machine in a simple way just by running the functions predefined.

 For this project we will be using `si.currentLoad` and `si.networkInterfaces` to get the CPULOAD and network Speed of our machine which is then sent to the nodeMCU.